Methodician/flight.run/documentation/carousel/README.md

 ## I. Description

-The carousel component makes use of *template projection* and is a two-part component designed to keep **animation/control functions** separate from **content display templates**.
+The carousel component uses *template projection* and is a two-part component designed to keep **animation/control functions** separate from **content display templates**.
 This allows custom design choices for slide layouts, while ensuring consistent carousel behavior that needs little to no additional configuration.

 ### A. Carousel Frame (Primary Component)